Fountains of Bellagio: Music

 The water is choreographed by WET to match accompanying music and songs, which are emitted by 183 speakers built into lampposts.
 Thirty additional speakers are used only for the bells of a bell tower.
 Upon its debut, the fountain show included music from composer Gerard Schurmann and choreography by Kenny Ortega.
 Choreography for the initial dozen songs took two months to complete, as each nozzle and light needed to be programmed individually.
 It can take up to a week to choreograph two minutes' worth of music.
 The choreography for each song is stored on computers.

 Each show uses different music, and a variety of genres are featured, including pop and rock.
 The most popular song is "Time to Say Goodbye" by Andrea Bocelli and Sarah Brightman.
 Other music includes "The Pink Panther Theme" by Henry Mancini and "Viva Las Vegas" by Elvis Presley.
 Some songs only play at the end of the year for the Christmas holiday.
 New songs are occasionally introduced into the catalog.
 Three were added in 2011, including "Lucy in the Sky with Diamonds" by The Beatles, "Billie Jean" by Michael Jackson, and "In the Mood" by Glenn Miller.
 It was the first time in six years that new songs were added to the show.

 Electronic music was introduced in 2014, with three songs by Tiësto.
 Other new songs have included Cher's "Believe" in 2018, and Lady Gaga's "Bad Romance" in 2019.
-In April 2022, the resort unveiled another new fountain show set to the music of boy band BTS.
+In October of the same year, the resort featured a special show set to the Friends theme song "I'll Be There for You" by The Rembrandts, to mark the show's 25th anniversary.
+In 2022, the resort unveiled another new fountain show set to the music of boy band BTS.
 More than 160,000 people had seen the show within four days of its opening.
+In 2023, to mark its 25th anniversary, the resort debuted a new show featuring "Perfect Symphony", by Ed Sheeran and Bocelli.
+The following year, a guest won the opportunity to choreograph his own show, which is set to "Beautiful Day" by U2.